 The Royals' Favorite London Hotels Are So Exclusive, This Might Be the Closest You Get

-They have some of the most exclusive addresses in London and their own personal chefs on hand, so when the various members of the Royal Family choose to pay a visit to a hotel in their native city, you can be sure that these establishments are offering something pretty special.
-From the decadent backdrop to a scandalous affair to ballroom dance classes fit for a princess, and the most glamorous rowdy wedding reception ever, to enough classic sophistication to finally go public with a controversial romance.
+They have some of the most exclusive addresses in London and their own personal chefs on hand, so when the various members of the royal family choose to pay a visit to a hotel in their native city, you can be sure that these establishments are offering something pretty special.
+From the decadent backdrop for a scandalous affair to ballroom dance classes fit for a princess, and the most glamorous rowdy wedding reception ever, to enough classic sophistication to finally go public with a controversial romance, these hotels have it all.
 If we can't check into one of the properties where these historic events occurred, we can at least check them out . . .

 0previous images